paulocheque/tornado-rest-handler/README.md

 application = tornado.web.Application(routes(TORNADO_ROUTES), **TORNADO_SETTINGS)
 ```

-The library does not support auto-plurazation yet, so you may want to change the prefix:
+The library does not support auto-pluralization yet, so you may want to change the prefix:

 ```python
 rest_routes(Animal, prefix='animals'),